Twitwi96/Smart-traffic-light-2/Improved_Version2/ReadMe.md

-This second improvement contains these following elements :
+Improvement 2 : give the priority to large vehicles
+In order to manage emergency, decrease pollution and traffic jams

+Code modified in order to:

 - Use of rectangles instead of circles to frame vehicles in order to calculate an accurate area
-- Give the priority to large vehicles (emergency vehicles), if area is bigger than a threshold
+- Light turns green if area is bigger than a threshold